 - 1. Press the phone button; when the display indicates no phone is paired, press OK. - 2.
-When Add Bluetooth Device appears, press OK. - 3.
-When Find SYNC appears in the display, press OK. - 4.
+When Find SYNC appears in the display, press OK. - 3.
 Put your phone into Bluetooth discovery mode.
-Refer to your phone's user guide if necessary.
+See your phone's user guide if necessary. - 4.
+When prompted on your phone's display, enter the six-digit PIN provided by SYNC in the radio display.